 Good, good, good.

-I'm watching uh some lady claim some things about you, and I was I just want to let you know I got your back.
+And I just want to let you know I got your back.

 Yes, sir.

-And um and and I know just how important your reputation is, and you have done everything.
+And I know just how important your reputation is.

-And when I saw this yesterday, I was like, oh my God.
+And when I saw this yesterday, I was like, oh, my God.

-You look I got you.
+Look, I got you.

 I got you.

-Listen, I I will say this.
+Listen, I will say this.

-People have have been amazing.
+People have been amazing.

-It's listen, none of this is fun.
+Listen, none of this is fun.

 You know what it's like.